Athletics » Former Head Coaches

 Wayne Coleman

 Coleman came to Jacksonville in 1991 with Coach Danny Long from Marshall.
 He left in 1997 to become a Head Coach and Athletic Director.
 After coaching in Beeville, Ft Worth Brewer, Trinity, and Gilmer, he returned to Jacksonville in 2015.
-Coach Coleman announced his retirement in November 2021 after football season.
-His retirement will be official on June 30, 2022.
+Coach Coleman announced his retirement in November 2021 after football season and retired June 30, 2022.